Icylic025/BeaTS/README.md

 ### What Will This Application Do?
 This is a program is able to identify the bpm (beat per minute) of songs the user input and sort a playlist of music accordingly.
 It will include some applications for the bpm.
 Although these features are not guaranteed and may not be applied in later phases.
 They include:

 **Exercise Features**
 - A bpm detector for exercising from user input.
-The user can tap out their bpm for activities such as running, walking etc.
+The user can tap out their bpm for activities such as running, walking, swimming, skiing, weight lifting etc.
-  - The application can find list of songs with the same bpm as user's activity
+  - The application can find list of songs with the same bpm as user's activity.
+When the user listens to this filtered playlist, the music will match the pace of running, walking, or whatever activity the user is doing.
 - A pace setter
   - If the user wants to walk a certain distance in a certain timeframe.
 With some user input such their stride length.
 The application can find songs that set the correct pace for the user.